Our House

 - These bugs can be a big help to gardeners -

-Summary: Gardeners should do whatever they can to encourage natural enemies of garden pests.
+Summary: Gardeners should do all they can to encourage natural biological control of garden pests.
 These organisms can do much of your pest control for free.
 Both predatory insects and mites as well as parasitic insects are a gardener's best friend.

 Jack DeAngelis, PhD